 - Have old-fashioned paper files?
 Outsource your document retention services to an established company that will shred or store, as needed.
 Also, don’t throw boxes of data with sensitive client information into your building’s unsecure storage basement!
 Invest in a heavy-duty shredder and use it often.

 - Don’t adopt “It Won’t Happen to Me Syndrome.”
 According to the FTC, in the past five years alone, 27.3 million people were victims of identity theft.

 We often discuss the benefits of proactive prevention.
 And dealing with Identity Theft is no exception.
 When a disaster strikes, prior planning and clear decisive action can help save lives.
-For the latest emergency management training for facility/building managers, contact RJWestmore, Inc. Our new Version 2.0 e-based training system offers the best emergency training system with automated and integrated features.
-Visit RJWestmore.com for more information and remember to BE SAFE.
+For the latest emergency management training for facility/building managers, contact Allied Universal, Inc. Our new Version 2.0 e-based training system offers the best emergency training system with automated and integrated features.
+Visit rjwestmore.com for more information and remember to BE SAFE.